data-catering/data-caterer-docs/docs/docs/connection.md

     ```

 Following permissions are required when enabling `configuration.enableGeneratePlanAndTasks(true)` as it will gather
-metadata information about tables and columns from the below tables.
+metadata information about tables and fields from the below tables.

 ??? tip "CQL Permission Statements"